-To best manage the elephants’ health at both the Zoo and the Safari Park, these behemoths are trained to present various body parts to keepers for inspection and care.
-Whether it is daintily presenting a foot, patiently standing parallel to the bars for a cleaning, or offering up their trunk for a saline flush, these animals are clearly highly cognizant and deserve the best care.
-As a species that has spent millions of years patrolling the parched African landscape following ancient mental maps to water sources, it’s no wonder that swimming pools and mud wallows are a big hit with our elephants.
-On warm days, guests can be treated to views of the Park’s younger elephants cavorting about in the pool, spraying each other with trunks full of water and horsing around with their friends in the sun.
+Elephants have spent millions of years patrolling the parched African landscape following ancient mental maps to water sources, so it’s no wonder that swimming pools and mud wallows are a big hit with elephants, too.
+On warm days, guests may experience views of the Park’s entire herd cavorting about in the pool, spraying each other with trunks full of water, and horsing around with their friends in the sun.

-San Diego Zoo Global is actively promoting the conservation of elephants through a variety of methods aimed at understanding elephant behavior and their reproductive biology in their natural habitats and in zoos.
-We can apply the knowledge we gain studying the elephants at the San Diego Zoo and San Diego Zoo Safari Park to help sustain elephants in their native environments.
+We support and advance elephant conservation through a variety of methods, including elephant behavior and reproductive biology.
+We apply the knowledge we learn from caring for the elephants at the Zoo and Safari Park to help protect and conserve elephants across their native habitats.
 In one multidisciplinary approach, our scientists record elephant auditory communication and behavior for a clearer understanding of the social dynamics of a herd and the relationship between mother and calf.
-In another, we’re recording and plotting calf weights as a measure of health.
+In another, we document and study calf weights as a measure of health.

-The small country of Botswana is home to the largest contiguous wild elephant population remaining on the African continent.
-San Diego Zoo Global has partnered with the nonprofit Elephants Without Borders (EWB) to delve further into research to answer questions about elephants, their behavior, and the best ways to help conserve them.
-Blood samples from wild elephants have been taken to our labs for ongoing genetic studies; fecal samples are collected for analysis of diet and stress in elephant populations throughout their range to possibly determine health conditions and motivation for elephant travels.
+The small country of Botswana is home to the largest elephant population remaining on the African continent.
+San Diego Zoo Wildlife Alliance has partnered with Elephants Without Borders (EWB) to delve further into questions about elephants, their behavior, and the best ways to help conserve them.
+To do this, we study blood samples in ongoing genetic studies, and fecal samples to learn about diet and stress in elephant populations.
+These insights help us understand health conditions and possible motives for elephant travels.

-Elephants Without Borders has been deploying satellite-monitoring collars on elephants throughout northern Botswana since 2000, having tracked over 90 individual elephants; this is one of the longest and largest elephant movement studies in Africa.
-Every individual pachyderm has its unique character and intriguing story to his or her own seasonal march, preferred routes, and favored places.
-Each new elephant fitted with a tracking device provides new information to understand the ecology of these animals.
+Elephants Without Borders has been observing elephant movement throughout northern Botswana since 2000, having tracked over 90 individual elephants; this is one of the longest and largest elephant movement studies in Africa.
+Every individual elephant has a unique character and intriguing story to his or her own seasonal march, preferred routes, and favored places.
+Each elephant offers unique insight and helps us learn more about elephant ecology.
 Unpredictable individual ranging behavior coupled with a dynamic, ever-changing environment in Botswana underscore the need for long-term elephant studies.
-The elephants are tracked from a fixed-wing plane, which allows a visual assessment of collared elephants to determine herd structure and habitat use.
+Elephants are observed from a fixed-wing plane, which allows a visual assessment and helps scientists learning more about herd structure and habitat use.

-In collaboration with San Diego Zoo Global, Elephants Without Borders has established a conservation farming project in the Chobe Enclave in Botswana.
-This project is developing experimental plots with various methods of keeping elephants away from crops, including farming of specific chili species that are thought to be unpalatable to elephants and may deter them from invading crop areas.
-Along with aerial survey wildlife counts and satellite-collared elephant data, these projects are essential for developing community-based conservation programs to reduce human-elephant conflict and make better-informed conservation decisions for all.
+In collaboration with San Diego Zoo Wildlife Alliance, Elephants Without Borders has established a conservation farming project in the Chobe Enclave in Botswana.
+This project is developing plots with various methods of protection.
+Along with aerial survey wildlife counts and elephant movement data, these projects are essential for developing community-based conservation programs to promote peaceful coexistence between people and elephants and make better-informed conservation decisions for all.

-In addition, San Diego Zoo Global has developed anesthesia techniques that are used at other zoos and in the wild and is a member of the International Elephant Foundation.
-All of these efforts help us and other zoos continue to provide the highest level of care for our elephants and to assist elephants in the wild.
+In addition, San Diego Zoo Wildlife Alliance has developed groundbreaking anesthesia techniques that are used at other zoos and can be offered, when needed, to care for elephants across native habitats by our partners and other veterinary experts in the field.
+San Diego Zoo Wildlife Alliance is also an active member of the International Elephant Foundation.
+All of these efforts allow us to continue to offer world-class care for elephants and to conserve elephants across Africa and Asia.